 - Earn SkyMiles on your flight

-While Basic Economy fares no longer earn SkyMiles, you can still earn if you pay with a Delta credit card.
+While Basic Economy fares no longer earn SkyMiles, you can still earn them if you pay with a Delta credit card.

 The best time to check Delta Air Lines flight prices is at 3 p.m.
-Eastern on Tuesdays.
+ET on Tuesdays.
 Airlines publish new prices on Monday nights, and everybody adjusts on Tuesday to compete with each other.

-When it comes to when you fly, we typically say to avoid flying on Mondays, Fridays and Sundays.
+When it comes to when you fly, we typically say to avoid flying on Mondays, Fridays, and Sundays.
 But with lots of Delta routes, there’s not much difference in price (if any) between the days.
 But always check the box for “flexible dates” when you search for tickets to make sure you’re not paying too much.

 Wanna learn when other airlines have sales?
 We did the work for you and found the Best Time to Book Flights by Airline.

-6. Earn miles faster and get perks with the Delta SkyMiles American Express credit card.
+7. Get even more Delta SkyMiles deals with the Delta SkyMiles American Express credit card.

 If you want to earn SkyMiles faster, get one of the Delta SkyMiles American Express credit cards.
 There are four tiers of card: Delta Blue, Delta Gold, Delta Platinum, and Delta Reserve.